Utility-scale Network Batteries

 Where are the batteries being located?

-We are installing two in the Far North, in Gordonvale and Kewarra Beach.
-Then another one in Rasmussen, in Townsville, and one in Marian South in Mackay.
+We are currently installing two in the Far North, in Gordonvale and Kewarra Beach.
+Another one in Rasmussen, in Townsville, and one in Marian South in Mackay.
 In central and southern Queensland we have them going into Emerald, Gladstone, Mundubbera, Howard and Torrington in Toowoomba.
-In the South East, we have them going in Raby Bay, Bribie Island and Morayfield.
+In the South East, in Raby Bay, Bribie Island and Morayfield.

 Want to know more?